The Polar Express 3D on Blu-ray

 The animation in The Polar Express is truly breathtaking.
 There are certain shots that you’d swear were real, but most of the time it’s a beautiful blend of real-life and animation, giving a greater feeling of fantasy.

 This is the kind of film that will go down in history as a classic Christmas tale.
 Like The Grinch, A Christmas Carol, It's a Wonderful Life and Miracle on 34th Street, The Polar Express will be run in syndication every year from now until Christmas becomes unpopular.
 It’s no Grinch (the animated version, which is sone of our all time Christmas favorites), but it’s a pretty darn good little holiday movie that gives your eyes and your imagination a little jump.
+People will think of Christmas and candy canes when they watch The Polar Express, just like they think of Halloween candy when they see classic Halloween movies like Hocus Pocus or It's the Great Pumpkin Charlie Brown.

 This 3D version is the second Blu-ray release of the film and I was looking forward to it almost as much as any other Blu-ray title.
 The reason is because I saw the film in 3D IMAX and it absolutely blew me away.
 The high resolution IMAX image coupled with the 3D technology turned an already great movie into the most exquisite theatrical experience I had seen in many, many years.
 I generally avoid movie theaters, but the 3D IMAX technique convinced me to give it a try, and it paid off in spades.